"Excuse me…"

 "What did you say…?"
 Ronald glared at her.

 "I asked you to apologize!"
-Milleia said, voice shaking but loud.
+Milleia said, not cowering at all under his glare.
 "Why did you hit him?!"

 "I–Is that a reason?"